A city seminar incorporates your experience in the workplace — and the city — with your academic coursework.

 - CREDIT BREAKDOWN

-After successfully completing our 16-week semester program, each student will receive 16 hours of academic credit from Hope College.
+After successfully completing the 16-week semester program, each student will receive 16 hours of academic credit.

 Internship 8 semester hours City Seminar 4 semester hours Elective Seminar 4 semester hours Total 16 semester hours